-Dog Bite Personal Injury Lawyer in Florida
+Dog Bite Accident Lawyer in Florida

 According to the Centers for Disease Control, approximately 4.7 million dog bites occur each year in the U.S., with about 800,000 of those requiring medical attention.
 When someone else’s dog bites you, the injuries you suffer could be devastating.
 Dog bites often require expensive medical attention and can have lasting effects.
 Victims may be forced to deal with issues like scarring and disfigurement, as well as post-traumatic stress and emotional anguish.

-The Florida dog bite lawyers of Brooks Law Group represent people who’ve been attacked by dogs.
+The dog bite lawyers in Florida of Brooks Law Group represent people who’ve been attacked by dogs.
 We have the experience necessary to effectively pursue the compensation you deserve.
 This means determining how the bite occurred, and if the owner’s insurance coverage will be available to compensate you for your medical bills, lost wages, mental and emotional suffering, and other damages.

 Our team is here to support you and represent you to the best of our skill and ability.
 It is our goal to help you seek the maximum compensation possible for your claim so that you can rebuild your life and put the attack behind you.

 Call us or reach out to us online to schedule a free consultation with us today.

 Who Is Responsible for a Dog Bite Injury in Florida?

 Under Florida law, the owner of a dog is strictly liable for bite injuries caused by his or her dog.
 However, there are generally two legal defenses to a claim for a dog bite injury: trespass and comparative negligence.